whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-05-combine-two-sketches/index.md

 Look for duplicate pin assignments.
 If two variables such as two LEDs share pin 13, then you could change one to pin 10 or pin 8 or another open digital pin.

 Look for duplicate variable names.
-If names are duplicated, determine if both varaiables are needed or if only one is.
+If names are duplicated, determine if both variables are needed or if only one is.
 If there are two variables called `led` then you probably need to rename one to `led1` and the other to `led2` but if there are two variables labeled `currentMilliseconds` then you only need to keep one because you only need to have the current time recorded in one variable.

 If you change a variable name before setup then it need to be changed everywhere in the code.